sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ### Product domains

+#### Identity and access management

+We own both authentication and authorization to Sourcegraph, including login and sign-up flow and user management for on-prem and managed instances.

+Code-level authorization is enforced based on the repository permissions on the code host level and the Repository Management team owns this area.
+It is coupled with administration experience and team management, which created close collaboration between both teams.

 #### Administration experience and teams management

-Capabilities that provide customers with transparency and access control to how Sourcegraph Cloud is used within their organizations.
-This means changing the Sourcegraph product from a single to multi-tenant architecture that will enable multiple customers to operate on a single shared cloud instance securely.
-On the other side, it’s all about providing functionalities to support organizations collaborating on the cloud.
+Capabilities that provide customers with transparency and access control to how Sourcegraph is used within their organizations.
 This includes but is not limited to team management, role-based access control, and other features targeted towards admins on our customer’s side.

 In addition to the organization-level management capabilities, we are also responsible for individual users' administration experience.

-While managing code host connections and repositories as a domain is owned by the Repository Management team, we identify this area as crucial for supporting organizations collaborating on the cloud.
-It’s also impacted by the transition from single to multi-tenant architecture.
-Because of both, we acknowledge the lack of clear boundaries between the domains and the need for close collaboration between both teams in this problem space.

 #### Subscription management